surniaulula/wpsso/readme.txt

 **Version 8.7.0 (2020/10/02)**

-Added support for the new Schema shippingDetails property in Schema Product offers for WooCommerce products.
-[Google is now showing shipping costs from Schema markup in search results.](https://webmasters.googleblog.com/2020/09/new-schemaorg-support-for-retailer.html)
+**Added support for the new Schema shippingDetails property in Schema Product offers for WooCommerce products.
+Note that [Google is now showing shipping costs from Schema markup in search results](https://webmasters.googleblog.com/2020/09/new-schemaorg-support-for-retailer.html).**

 * **New Features**
 	* None.